 Output:

-Now Let’s look at the query to fetch all children for the given id, for this, we will define a subquery with an Anchor member with the root node id and union it with the recursive member, in an order to fetch all children's root nodes.
+Now let’s look at the query to fetch all children for the given id.
+For this, we will define a subquery with an anchor member with the root node id and union it with the recursive member in order to fetch all children's root nodes.

 WITH